top of page

 Interesting right?
 Also, the corned beef and cabbage dinner is really an American invention.
 According to the USDA, the Irish would have been familiar with the corning method, but English beef was too expensive in Ireland, so they corned pork instead.

-As you start to think about your corned beef and cabbage dinner, I’ll bet the first two questions you have, based on what you’ve asked me in the past, are:
+As you start to think about your corned beef and cabbage dinner, I’ll bet the first questions you have, based on what you’ve asked me in the past, are:

 ❓What’s the difference between a flat-cut and point-cut corned beef?

-❓How do I cook corned beef? or What’s the best way to cook corned beef?
+❓What’s the best way to cook corned beef?

 Great questions!
 I had similar questions because I didn’t grow up having a traditional corned beef and cabbage dinner.
 When I went to the grocery store, it was a guessing game.
 Let’s take some of the guesswork out of this fabulous cut of meat.